hunvreus/devpush-website/docs/index.md

 Under the hood, it's simply Docker.

-The app itself allows you to manage the configuration for your projects (GitHub repository, runtime, build and start commands, environment variables, ...).
+The app itself allows you to manage the configuration for your projects (GitHub repository, Docker image, build and start commands, environment variables, ...).

-Whenever it receives a webhook post from GitHub, it creates a new container for the selected runtime and proceeds to run a series of commands (git clone, build, ...).
+Whenever it receives a webhook post from GitHub, it creates a new container for the selected Docker image and proceeds to run a series of commands (git clone, build, ...).
 If the app builds successfully and is available, it is swapped for the matching environment.

 Most likely, you'll want to [install it on your own server](/docs/installation) (e.g. Hetzner), but [there is also an online version which you can sign up for](https://app.devpu.sh) (currently in beta testing, sign ups are reviewed individually).